• Skip to main content

 Archbishop Paul S. Coakley of Oklahoma City, president of the U.S. Conference of Catholic Bishops, is pictured in a file photo.
 In a Jan.
 28, 2026, statement, Archbishop Coakley calls for a Holy Hour for peace as a step toward national healing following a trio of recent killings by immigration enforcement personnel.
 (OSV News photo/Gregory A. Shemitz)

 Campos, the third detainee to die at the facility, had pleaded for medication before apparently being slammed to the ground by guards, according to sworn court testimony by several fellow detainees.
-The Trump administration, which claimed Campos took his own life, was blocked from deporting the witnesses by a federal judge Jan.
-27 until they could provide depositions.
+Immigration and Customs Enforcement officials at the facility claimed Campos had died while attempting suicide and that guards had tried to save him.
+A federal judge on Jan.
+27 blocked the federal government from deporting the witnesses until they could provide depositions.

 The three deaths “are just a few of the tragic examples of the violence that represent failures in our society to respect the dignity of every human life,” said Archbishop Coakley.
 “We mourn this loss of life and deplore the indifference and injustice it represents.”